Accounting and Finance (with Foundation Year)

 Why study accounting and finance?

-Accounting and finance are crucial to a successful business and demand for skilled and knowledgeable graduates is always high.
+Sound financial decisions are at the core of every successful business, so demand for financially skilled and knowledgeable graduates is always high.

 Why UWE Bristol?